microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![A mockup of an InfoBar in the default state with a custom background color and icon](images/Custom_IconColor.png)

 ## Add an action button
-By default, an 'X' close button will appear as the right most component in the bar.

 An additional action button can be added by defining your own button that inherits [ButtonBase](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Controls.Primitives.ButtonBase) and setting it in the ActionButton property.
 Custom styling will be applied to action buttons of type [Button](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Button) and [HyperlinkButton](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.HyperlinkButton)